jennifer-spillane/gain_loss/pipeline_dev/pipeline_notes.md

 It would be great to automate this step, but all the formats of the names are currently different.
 Matt says he still knows a way to do it, so stay tuned for that update.

+# Assumptions of the scripts:

+### quality.py

+- it is given an absolute path to a directory containing protein fastas
+- it is being run in a directory where there is also a busco file called "config.ini"
+- it is being run in a directory where there is a busco database file

+### ortho.py

+- it is given an absolute path to a directory (probably "above_thresh") that contains protein fasta files that fell above the threshold